Table of Contents

 Trial and Error

-Here’s a list of the budgets I have tried, as well as some that I haven’t, but have been raved about by my Private Facebook Community.
+So here’s a list of the budgets I have tried, as well as some that I haven’t, but have been raved about by my people in my private facebook community.

 Buy some envelopes – they can be the paper kind, or you can opt for some nice plastic ones from somewhere like ebay or amazon.
-You’ll be using them a lot, so it’s probably worth it.
+You’ll be using them a lot, so it’s worth making sure they are durable!

 Label each envelope – for example, you could use PETROL/GROCERIES/CLOTHES/EATING OUT/KIDS/THINGS I DIDN’T BUDGET FOR, but basically set it up however you like.